About Coors Brewing Company

 MCBC markets products through media advertising (television, radio, print), as well as tactical advertising (signs, banners, point-of-sale materials).

 MCBC's on-premise/off-premise mix (bought in a pub or restaurant versus a supermarket, liquor store, or other retail outlet) varies by country.
-In the US, around 85% of sales are off-premise; in Canada, 81%; and in Europe 60%.
+In the US and Canada, around 85% of sales are off-premise; and in Europe 60%.

-MCBC continues to follow a growth strategy that consists of building a stronger brand portfolio, delivering value-added innovation, growing the market share among its core brands, and growing its business in the above premium, craft, and cider markets.
+MCBC continues to follow a growth strategy that consists of building a stronger brand portfolio, delivering value-added innovation, growing the market share among its core brands, and growing its business in the above premium, craft, cider, and other alcoholic beverage markets.

 Mergers and Acquisitions